akkidongre/sorted/README.md

-# sorted
+# Sorted

-Sorted is an application to manage your tasks in an elegant way
+Sorted is an application to manage your tasks in an elegant way.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+## Development server

+Clone and run `npm i`.
+This installs all the dependencies.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.